esentri/carbon-aware-quartz/readme.md

 #### User Guide

-Quartz allows you by default register some plugins to enhance its default functionality.
+Quartz allows you by default to register some plugins to enhance its default functionality.
 A detailed Documentation about Plugins can be found [here](https://github.com/quartz-scheduler/quartz/blob/main/docs/configuration.adoc#configuration-of-plug-ins-add-functionality-to-your-scheduler)